mghpcc-projects/user_level_slurm_reservations/README.md

   * Slurm Control Daemon ULSR Prolog (running as the Slurm user)
     * Creates Slurm HIL reserve reservation

-  * ULSR Periodic Monitor (running as the Slurm user, or root)
+  * ULSR Periodic Monitor (running as the Slurm user, or ```root```)

+    * Detects reserve reservations which are not paired with release reservations
-    * Interacts with HIL client to reboot the nodes in the Slurm reservation, disconnect these nodes from all networks, and move these nodes from the Slurm loaner project to the HIL free pool.
+    * Interacts with the HIL client to reboot the nodes in the Slurm reserve reservation, disconnect the nodes from all networks, and move the nodes from the Slurm loaner project to the HIL free pool.
     * Creates Slurm HIL release reservation

 If a failure is detected by the periodic monitor, the reserve reservation will not be created, and the periodic monitor will retry the HIL operations when scheduled to run again.
-This retry process will continue so long as the reserve reservation exists.
+This retry process will continue a long as the reserve reservation does not have a matching release reservation.

 To release nodes, as a Slurm non-privileged user run the following:
 ```